Extravenger/OSEPlayground/README.md

 ### Attack Walkthrough

-In a high-integrity PS/CMD prompt on the system configured for Unconstrained Delegation, run Rubeus in monitor mode:
+With SYSTEM shell on the system configured for Unconstrained Delegation, run Rubeus in monitor mode:
 - `.\Rubeus.exe monitor interval:5 /nowrap`

 Next, using a domain credential that you’ve previously compromised, trigger the printerbug.py or SpoolSample on the domain controller: